NeKon69/MandlebrotSetSFML/FOFMULA_WRITING_GUIDE.md

 ## How to Use Custom Formulas

-You will find a specific input area (likely a text box) within the application where you can type your custom formula code.
+You will find a specific input area within the application where you can type your custom formula code.

 Your code snippet represents the core **iteration step** for a single point in the complex plane.
 This code will be executed repeatedly for each pixel, up to the maximum number of iterations you've set.